 I mixed the ingredients until well-combined.
-The dough was very dense, not thin and sticky like I’d anticipated.
-In fact, I added the almond milk as an afterthought to give the mixture a little more moisture.
+The dough was very dense, not thin or sticky like I’d anticipated which is why I added the small amount of almond milk.

 I made balls that I dropped on the top of my stew.